 The Office of the Dean of Students is dedicated to student development both inside and outside the classroom.
 Its goal is to provide quality programs, facilities, and services that will enhance the educational and personal experiences of VSU students.
-The Office of the Dean of Students is responsible for the supervision of the following VSU departments, programs, and services: Campus Recreation (Student Recreation Center, IM Fields & Ropes Course), Student Conduct, Orientation and Leadership Development, Student Life (Homecoming, Volunteer Services, Greek Life, student organizations, and Campus Activities Board), Student Government Association, school mascot (Blaze), medical withdrawals for students, Who's Who, and all Student Activity Fee Funded Budgets.
-Valdosta State has over 175 registered student organizations, ranging from social to religious in nature.
-Construction of the new Student Union will begin in the summer of 2008.
-This state-of-the-art facility will include a 35-seat movie theater, food court (Nathan's Hot Dogs, Starbucks, and Loop Pizza Grill), bookstore, game room, student lounge space, student organization offices, large multi-purpose room , and meeting rooms.
-Office, first floor of Hopper Hall.
+The Office of the Dean of Students is responsible for the supervision of the following departments, programs, and services: Campus Recreation (Student Recreation Center, IM Fields, Ropes Course and Outdoor Rental Center), Student Conduct, Orientation and Leadership Development, Student Life (Student Union, Homecoming, Greek Life, Campus Activities Board, and student organizations), Testing Office, Cooperative Education, Student Government Association, school mascot (Blaze), medical and hardship withdrawals for students, Who's Who, and all Student Activity Fee Funded Budgets.
+Valdosta State has over 180 registered student organizations, ranging from social to religious in nature.
+The Office of the Dean of Students is located on the third floor of the Student Union.
 Telephone 229-333-5941.